numpy/numpy/doc/neps/nep-0041-improved-dtype-support.rst

 by the current limitations.
 However, we have identified a need for datatypes such as:

-* int2, int24
 * bfloat16, used in deep learning
 * categorical types
+* physical units (such as meters)
+* datatypes for tracing/automatic differentiation
+* high, fixed precision math
+* specifialized integer types such as int2, int24
 * new, better datetime representations
-* physical units (such as meters)
 * extending e.g. integer dtypes to have a sentinel NA value
 * geometrical objects [pygeos]_
-* datatypes for tracing/automatic differentiation
-* high, fixed precision math

 Some of these are partially solved; for example unit capability is provided in ``astropy.units``, ``unyt``, or ``pint``, as `numpy.ndarray` subclasses.